pminina01/readthedocs/Configuration-file.md

 <a name="rules" />
 ##Rules
-Log routing rules are defined in the \<rules /> section.
+Log routing rules are defined in the `<rules />` section.
 It is a simple routing table, where we define the list of targets that should be written to for each combination of source/logger name and [log level](/nlog/nlog/wiki/Log-levels).
 Rules are processed starting with the first rule in the list.
 When a rule matches, log messages are directed to target(s) in that rule.
-If a rule is marked as final, rules below it are not processed.
+If a rule is marked as `final`, rules below it are not processed.

 Each routing table entry is a \<logger /> element, which accepts the following attributes:
- * name – source/logger name (may include wildcard characters *)
+ * `name` – source/logger name (may include wildcard characters *)
- * minlevel – minimal log level for this rule to match
+ * `minlevel` – minimal log level for this rule to match
- * maxlevel – maximum log level for this rule to match
+ * `maxlevel` – maximum log level for this rule to match
- * level – single log level for this rule to match
+ * `level` – single log level for this rule to match
- * levels - comma separated list of log levels for this rule to match
+ * `levels` - comma separated list of log levels for this rule to match
- * writeTo – comma separated list of target that should be written to when this rule matches.
+ * `writeTo` – comma separated list of target that should be written to when this rule matches.
- * final – make this rule final.
+ * `final` – make this rule final.
 No further rules are processed when any final rule matches.
- * enabled - setting enabled to false allows to disable this rule.
+ * `enabled` - setting enabled to false allows to disable this rule.
 Disabled rules are ignored.

-In case a rule, defined in a XML configuration, contains more than one level related keyword (Level, Levels, MinLevel and MaxLevel) only the first level declaring keyword or set is used and the rest are ignored.
+In case a rule, defined in a XML configuration, contains more than one level related keyword (`level`, `levels`, `minLevel` and `naxLevel`) only the first level declaring keyword or set is used and the rest are ignored.

 The level related keywords are processed in the following order:

-1. level
+1. `level`
-2. levels
+2. `levels`
-3. minlevel = maxlevel (minimum and maximum level keywords have the same priority)
+3. `minlevel` and `maxlevel` (minimum and maximum level keywords have the same priority)
 4. No keyword (All levels are logged)

 <a name="example-rules" />
 ##Example rules
-All messages from the Class1 in the Name.Space whose level is Debug or higher are written to the "f1" target:
+All messages from the `Class1` in the `Name.Space` whose level is `Debug` or higher are written to the "f1" target:
 ```xml
 <logger name="Name.Space.Class1" minlevel="Debug" writeTo="f1" />
 ```

-All messages from the Class1 in the Name.Space whose level is either Debug or Error or higher are written to the "f1" target:
+All messages from the `Class1` in the `Name.Space` whose level is either `Debug` or `Error` or higher are written to the "f1" target:
 ```xml
 <logger name="Name.Space.Class1" levels="Debug,Error" writeTo="f1" />
 ```

-Messages from any class in the Name.Space namespace are written to both "f3" and "f4" targets regardless of their levels:
+Messages from any class in the `Name.Space` namespace are written to both "f3" and "f4" targets regardless of their levels:
 ```xml
 <logger name="Name.Space.*" writeTo="f3,f4" />
 ```

-Messages from any class in the Name.Space namespace whose level is between Debug and Error (which makes it Debug,Info,Warn,Error) are rejected (as there’s no writeTo clause) and no futher rules are processed for them (because of the final="true" setting)
+Messages from any class in the `Name.Space` namespace whose level is between `Debug` and `Error` (which makes it `Debug`, `Info`, `Warn`, `Error`) are rejected (as there’s no `writeTo` clause) and no further rules are processed for them (because of the `final="true"` setting)
 ```xml
 <logger name="Name.Space.*" minlevel="Debug" maxlevel="Error" final="true" />
 ```

-In the simplest cases the entire logging configuration consists of a single \<target /> and a single \<logger /> rule that routes messages to this target depending on their level, but adding more targets and rules is very simple as the application grows.
+In the simplest cases the entire logging configuration consists of a single `<target />` and a single `<logger />` rule that routes messages to this target depending on their level, but adding more targets and rules is very simple as the application grows.

 <a name="layouts-and-layout-renderers" />
 ##Layouts and layout renderers
 One of NLog’s strongest assets is the ability to use [layouts](Layouts).
-In the [simplest form](Simple Layout) layouts are texts with embedded tags delimited by ${ and }.
+In the [simplest form](Simple Layout) layouts are texts with embedded tags delimited by `${` and `}`.
 The tags are called [Layout Renderers](Layout Renderers) and can be used to insert pieces of contextual information into the text.

 Layouts can be used in many places, for example they can control the format of information written on the screen or sent to a file, but also to control the file names themselves.
 This is very powerful, which we’ll see in a moment.